-The OUT Foundation's diversity, equity, and inclusion efforts stem from the barriers that block LGBTQ+ members from experiencing fitness due to safety and discrimination concerns.
+The OUT Foundation's diversity, equity, and inclusion efforts stem from the barriers that block LGBTQIA2+ members from experiencing fitness due to safety and discrimination concerns.
 Through education, training, and programmatic change, we are constantly working on implementing resources.
 Our support does not stop until everyone in our community feels safe and welcome in fitness spaces.

 Inclusion - Why It Matters

 Walking into a fitness environment is already an intimidating thing, especially for folks who have never done it.

-The LGBTQ+ community is even more intimidated.
-Over 45% of LGBTQ+ individuals have felt intimidated based on feedback we have done with our scholarship program and results from a targeted 2019 survey we sent out.
+The LGBTQIA2+ community is even more intimidated.
+Over 45% of LGBTQIA2+ individuals have felt intimidated based on feedback we have done with our scholarship program and results from a targeted 2019 survey we sent out.

 For transgender/nonbinary individuals, that number goes up to 79%.--28% of those folks stopped attending a gym because they felt uncomfortable or unwelcome because of their identity.
 51% have been harassed directly or indirectly at a gym because of their identity.

-Our LGBTQ+ community wants a space to feel like themselves and not have to worry if they can wear a rainbow t-shirt, come with their partner, use the restroom they want to use, etc.
+Our LGBTQIA2+ community wants a space to feel like themselves and not have to worry if they can wear a rainbow t-shirt, come with their partner, use the restroom they want to use, etc.

-If you identify as LGBTQ+ and want to participate in an anonymous survey around fitness inclusion, click here.
+If you identify as LGBTQIA2+ and want to participate in an anonymous survey around fitness inclusion, click here.

-We know it can be tough finding a safe, inclusive gym - and that it can be really intimidating to walk into a space and not know if it's LGBTQ+ friendly.
+We know it can be tough finding an inclusive gym - and that it can be really intimidating to walk into a space and not know if it is LGBTQIA2+ friendly.

-Our Inclusive Gym Finder is for anyone looking to start their fitness journey in a supportive community, for those moving to a new city and trying to find a gym where they’ll be accepted for who they are, or for people who are traveling and trying to get a workout in somewhere they know they’ll be welcomed.
+Our Inclusive Fitness Finder is an interactive map of LGBTQIA2+ friendly fitness spaces.
+It is for anyone looking to begin or engage in their fitness journey in a supportive community, for those moving to a new city and trying to find a space where they’ll be accepted for who they are, or for people who are traveling and trying to get a workout in somewhere they know they’ll be welcomed.